Charity Number: 1137175

 Post Pals has successfully been used by schools both in the UK and abroad, Brownies, Scouts, after school clubs, adult and OAP club meetings, nursing/care homes, Sunday schools and many more.

-Not only do the Post Pal children benefit from receiving post from groups, but it has had a substantial impact on the groups sending post.
+But it has had a substantial impact on the groups sending post.
 Both children and adults get a real boost from knowing that they did something to help a poorly child.
 It also helps improves literacy skills, IT skills, social skills, art or crafting abilities, empathy, self esteem and in some cases has been a really fun way and practical way of practicing English as a foreign language.

 Groups can write letters, make cards (either by hand or on a computer), knit/sew/craft a gift, fundraise, raise awareness, or come up with ideas to make Pals smile.
 A group can either use Post Pals as a one off activity or on a regular basis.